Princess-Sunset-Shimmer/fit_infinity_ponies_right_in_infinity_rooms/README.md

 ### the method to fit infinity guest right in infinity room hotel
 #### the understanding might be big wrong, comment to tell me please if you know me wrong
+still assuming is an infinity bus with infinity guest, and each guest has unique name like original one. and let 'A' represent number one, and 'B' represent number zero